domaindrivendev/Swashbuckle.AspNetCore/README.md

 });
 ```

-You **must** use attribute routing for any controllers that you want represented in your Swagger document(s):
+You **must** use attribute routing for any controllers that you want represented in your OpenAPI document(s):

 ```csharp
 [Route("example")]